oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 ## My Developer Story with Spring Boot and Spring Cloud

-A few years ago, I created a [similar example](http://developer.okta.com/blog/2019/05/22/java-microservices-spring-boot-spring-cloud) to this one with Spring Boot 2.2.
+A few years ago, I created an [example similar to this one](http://developer.okta.com/blog/2019/05/22/java-microservices-spring-boot-spring-cloud) with Spring Boot 2.2.
 It used Feign for remote connectivity, Zuul for routing, Hystrix for failover, and Spring Security for OAuth.

-The latest version of Spring Cloud has [Spring Cloud OpenFeign](https://spring.io/projects/spring-cloud-openfeign) for remote connectivity, [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway) for routing, and [Resilience4j](https://resilience4j.readme.io/) for fault tolerance.
+The September 2023 version of Spring Cloud has [Spring Cloud OpenFeign](https://spring.io/projects/spring-cloud-openfeign) for remote connectivity, [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway) for routing, and [Resilience4j](https://resilience4j.readme.io/) for fault tolerance.

-We also have an [Okta Spring Boot starter](https://github.com/okta/okta-spring-boot) now that simplifies configuration and makes it easy to secure your apps with OAuth 2.0 and OIDC.
+Okta also has an [Okta Spring Boot starter](https://github.com/okta/okta-spring-boot) now.
+I didn't use it in my first experiment, but I'm big fan of it after the last few years!
+It greatly simplifies configuration and makes it easy to secure your apps with OAuth 2.0 and OIDC.
 It's a thin wrapper around Spring Security's resource server, OAuth client, and OIDC features.
 Not only that, but it works with Okta Workforce Identity, Okta Customer Identity (aka Auth0), and even Keycloak.

 I created all of these applications using [start.spring.io](https://start.spring.io)'s REST API and [HTTPie](https://httpie.org).